munificent/game-programming-patterns/book/event-queue.markdown

 ## Sample Code

-We've gotten a head start on this section already.
-The beginning of this chapter walked through the synchronous audio API and the problems that caused.
-It has the right functionality -- the public API we want, and the right low level audio calls.
-All that's left for us to do now is fix the problems with it.
+We've already seen some code.
+It has problems, but it has the right functionality -- the public API we want, and the right low level audio calls.
+All that's left for us to do now is fix those problems.

 ### Deferring a sound request

-The first problem is that our API is *blocking*.
-When some piece of code wants to play a sound, it can't get back to the other things its doing until `playSound()` finishes loading a sound resource and actually starts making the speaker wiggle.
+The first problem is that our API *blocks*.
+When a piece of code plays a sound, it can't do anything else until `playSound()` finishes loading the resource and actually starts making the speaker wiggle.

 Let's try the simplest solution we can come up with.
 We'll make `playSound()` return quickly by deferring the work.
-First, we define a little data structure to store the details of the request:
+First, a little structure to store the request:

 ^code play-message

-Then we'll give `Audio` a field to store an instance of it, along with a little flag to track if it's been set.
-Now, `playSound()` just fills that in:
+Then we'll store an instance of this in `Audio`, along with a little flag to tell if a request is pending.

 ^code pending

+Calling `playSound()` just fills those in:

+^code defer-play

-This way, `playSound()` returns virtually instantly -- it's not really doing anything anymore.
-But we do still actually have to play the sound, of course.
-We can't just delete that code.
-It needs to go somewhere, and that somewhere is an `update()` method:
+This way, `playSound()` returns almost instantly, but we do still have to play the sound, of course.
+That code needs to go somewhere, and that somewhere is an `update()` method:

 <span name="update"></span>